jimburton/shurly/README.md

 form to submit URLs.

 Fetch the code and compile it.
 You need to setup the database before starting the app.
-It is expecting a MySQL database server which is running on `localhost` and which you have admin rights to.
+It is expecting a MySQL database server running on `localhost` and to which you have admin rights.

 ```
 $ git clone https://github.com/jimburton/shurly